Our Baptist Distinctives

 No one can force you to believe something.

-Baptists embrace a radical concept called “soul liberty,” which honors the image of God in every person by protecting the individual’s choice in spiritual decisions and freedom of conscience.
+Baptists embrace a radical concept called “soul liberty,” the conviction that everyone has the right to read Scripture for themselves and a responsibility to interpret it faithfully.
+While soul liberty is rooted in a Baptist approach to the Bible, it extends to honor the image of God in every person by protecting the individual’s choice in spiritual decisions and freedom of conscience.

 For faith to be vital, it must be voluntary.